Image-Net/FJMU_API/README.md

 All STR type parameters require BASE64 encoding before URL encoding, while other type parameters do not require BASE64 encoding.

-You found this repository, you should know what the HOST for POST requests is
+You found this repository, you should know what the HOST for POST requests is.
+The PORT for POST requests is open between 500 and 510.

 ## Support
 The following ISSUE will be directly closed